badsectorlabs/ludus/docs/docs/developers/rpc-plugins.md

 shown above.

-At startup and on each scheduled license check, the host asks Keygen for the latest stable release in each entitled plugin package.
+At startup and on each scheduled license check, the host asks Keygen for the latest stable release of the entitled enterprise plugin.
 A downloaded artifact must pass its Keygen signature check, complete the RPC handshake, and report the expected plugin name and version before it replaces the installed file.
 A plugin that is already running keeps serving requests until Ludus is